-The reduction presented in the proof of Theorem 31 is called "generic" because it (explicitly) refers to any (generic) NP-problem.
-That is, we actually presented a scheme for design of reductions from any desired NP-problem to the single problem proved to be NP-complete.
+The reduction presented in the proof of Theorem 2.18 is called "generic" because it (explicitly) refers to any (generic) NP-problem.
+That is, we actually presented a scheme for the design of reductions from any desired NP-problem to the single problem proved to be NP-complete.
 Indeed, in doing so, we have followed the definition of NP-completeness.
 However, once we know some NP-complete problems, a different route is open to us.
 We may establish the NP-completeness of a new problem by reducing a known NP-complete problem to the new problem.
 This alternative route is indeed a common practice, and it is based on the following simple proposition.

-Proposition 32 If an NP-complete problem Π is reducible to some problem Π' in NP then Π' is NP-complete.
+Proposition 2.19 If an NP-complete problem $\Pi$ is reducible to some problem $\Pi'$ in NP then $\Pi'$ is NP-complete.
 Furthermore, reducibility via Karp-reductions (resp., Levin-reductions) is preserved.

 Proof: The proof boils down to asserting the transitivity of reductions.
-That is, every problem in NP is reducible to Π , which in turn is reducible to Π' .
-Thus, by transitivity of reduction (see Exercise 46), every problem in NP is reducible to Π' , which means that Π' is NP-hard and the proposition follows.
+Specifically, the NP-hardness of $\Pi$ means that every problem in NP is reducible to $\Pi$ , which in turn is reducible to $\Pi'$ .
+Thus, by transitivity of reduction (see Exercise 2.6), every problem in NP is reducible to $\Pi'$ , which means that $\Pi'$ is NP-hard and the proposition follows.

-4.3.1 Circuit and formula satisfiability: CSAT and SAT
+2.3.3.1 Circuit and formula satisfiability: CSAT and SAT

-We consider two related computational problems, CSAT and SAT, which refer (in the decision version) to the satisfiability of circuits and formulae, respectively.
-(We refer the reader to the definition of Boolean circuits, formulae and CNF formulae that appear in §1.4.1.)
+We consider two related computational problems, CSAT and SAT, which refer (in the decision version) to the satisfiability of Boolean circuits and formulae, respectively.
+(We refer the reader to the definition of Boolean circuits, formulae and CNF formulae that appear in $\S1.2.4.1$ .)

 Teaching note: We suggest to establish the NP-completeness of SAT by a reduction from the circuit satisfaction problem (CSAT), after establishing the NP-completeness of the latter.
-Doing so allows to decouple two important issues in the proof of the NP-completeness of SAT: the emulation of Turing machines by circuits, and the encoding of circuits by formulae with auxiliary variables.
+Doing so allows to decouple two important parts of the proof of the NPcompleteness of SAT: the emulation of Turing machines by circuits, and the encoding of circuits by formulae with auxiliary variables.
 CSAT.
 Recall that Boolean circuits are directed acyclic graphs with internal vertices, called gates, labeled by Boolean operations (of arity either 2 or 1), and external vertices called terminals that are associated with either inputs or outputs.
 When setting the inputs of such a circuit, all internal nodes are assigned values in the natural way, and this yields a value to the output(s), called an evaluation of the circuit on the given input.
 The evaluation of circuit C on input z is denoted C(z).
 We focus on circuits with a single output, and let CSAT denote the set of satisfiable Boolean circuits (i.e., a circuit C is in CSAT if there exists an input z such that C(z) = 1).
-We also consider the related relation $R{\text{CSAT}} = \{(C, z) : C(z) = 1\}$.
+We also consider the related relation $R{CSAT} = \{(C, z) : C(z) = 1\}$ .

-Theorem 33 (NP-completeness of CSAT): The set (resp., relation) CSAT (resp., R{CSAT}) is \mathcal{NP} -complete (resp., \mathcal{PC} -complete).
+Theorem 2.20 (NP-completeness of CSAT): The set (resp., relation) CSAT (resp., $R{CSAT}$ ) is $\mathcal{NP}$ -complete (resp., $\mathcal{PC}$ -complete).

-Proof: As usual it is easy to see that $CSAT \in \mathcal{NP}$ (resp., $R{CSAT} \in \mathcal{PC}$).
+Proof: As usual it is easy to see that $CSAT \in \mathcal{NP}$ (resp., $R{CSAT} \in \mathcal{PC}$ ).
 Thus, we turn to showing that these problems are NP-hard.
 We will focus on the decision version (but also discuss the search version).